run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ## Exposing a Container Port

- There are a number of ways to expose ports in Kubernetes:
+ There are 4 ways to expose ports in Kubernetes: _Port Forwarding_, _NodePort_, _LoadBalancer_ and _Ingress_.
+The first 2 will always work.
+The others require a special setup by your administrator.
+The 4 methods are explained [here](../../Administrator/Cluster-Setup/allow-external-access-to-containers.md).

-*    NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
-You’ll be able to contact the NodePort service, from outside the cluster, by requesting ``<NodeIP>:<NodePort>`` regardless of which node the container actually resides in.
-*   LoadBalancer - Useful for cloud environments.
-Exposes the Service externally using a cloud provider’s load balancer.
-*   Ingress - Allows access to Kubernetes services from outside the Kubernetes cluster.
-You configure access by creating a collection of rules that define which inbound connections reach which services.
-*   Port Forwarding - Simple port forwarding allows access to the container via `localhost:<port>`

-The document below provides examples for _Port Forwarding_ and _Ingress_.
+ The document below provides examples based on Port Forwarding and Ingress.
-Contact your Administrator to see which methods are available in your cluster

 !!!
 Note
     The step below use a Jupyter Notebook as an example for how to expose Ports.
 There is also a special shortcut for starting a Jupyter Notebook detailed [here](../tools/dev-jupyter.md).